MiguelCastillo/Brackets-LineStyle/README.md

 }
 ```

-The value will be used as you have specify it so that you can use percentages, ems...
+The value you specify will be used as is so that you can use percentages, ems...
 Or whatever you want.
+However, using unitless ems based values seem to work best.